 More and more people are booking wedding videographers to document every moment of their special day.
 If you do book a videographer, speak to us about recording the band's performance to use as the soundtrack to your video - more information about that can be found here.

 Veiled Productions (Rachel Vine)

 I've known Rachel and Pete from Veiled Productions for years, and have worked with them on many occasions.
-Despite the fact that they have only been covering weddings on a full-time basis for a few years, they have already won several awards including back-to-back success in the Guides for Brides Customer Services Awards.
+They have won several awards including back-to-back success in the Guides for Brides Customer Services Awards.

 Rach and Pete are a couple who offer videography and photography respectively (with discounts available if you book them both for a photo-video double).
 They cover weddings in Cambridgeshire, Bedfordshire, Hertfordshire and Essex and are great fun to work with.